I'm going to miss the first hour and a half of your show.

 And the answer to that is because everybody knows the liberals are full of crap on this.

-They're just articulating a bunch of kookisms here because A, it's who they are, and B, it's who they're what they think their voters want to hear.
+They're just articulating a bunch of kookisms here because A, it's who they are and B, it's what they think their voters want to hear.

-Yeah, we keep hearing uh Ted Kennedy, he gets a voice here.
+We keep hearing Ted Kennedy, he gets a voice here.

 John Kerry, he keeps getting a voice.

-I think Bush's real problem here isn't the left or isn't the media, because the left of the media is always gonna be against Bush.
+I think Bush's real problem here isn't the left or isn't the media because the left and the media is always going to be against Bush.

 I think his real problem is his own party.